-If an employee's weekly wages exceed the Connecticut minimum wage multiplied by 40, the weekly benefit rate will be 95% of the Connecticut minimum wage multiplied by 40, plus 60% of the amount by which the employee's average weekly wage exceeds the Connecticut minimum wage multiplied by 40.
-The benefit rate is capped at 60 times the Connecticut minimum wage.
+The definition of "family member," includes spouses, children, parents, siblings, grandparents, grandchildren, parent in-laws, and "an individual related to the employee by blood or affinity whose close association the employee shows to be equivalent of those family relationships."
+Under the PFMLA, an employee will receive a weekly benefit for the full 12 weeks of leave.
+An additional two weeks may be available for pregnancy related issues.
 An employer can apply for an exemption from participation in the paid leave program administered by the Connecticut Paid Leave Authority (the "CT Paid Leave Program") if it offers a private plan to its employees that provides all of the same rights, protections and benefits as the CT Paid Leave Program.
 The employer's private plan must also comply with specific application requirements, including the requirement that a majority of the employer's employees working in Connecticut vote in favor of the private plan.
 In the event that an employer receives an exemption and provides a private plan, the withholdings from employee paychecks are held by the employer, instead of the Connecticut Paid Leave Authority fund.
 Federal law requiring unpaid leave may also apply depending on the size of the employer.
 Refer to federal fact sheet.
 Military and other Service Leave 23 YES National Guard and reserve corps members must be allowed leave to attend drills, special services, maneuvers, or other exercises.
 Employees cannot be subject to a reduction in or loss of vacation or holiday leave because of their military leave.
 Employers also cannot discriminate against employees in terms of promotions or job assignments.
 Leave must be paid for up to thirty days.
 Federal law may provide additional requirements; refer to the federal fact sheet.
 Crime Victim and Witness Leave 24 YES Employees who are the victims of family violence (domestic violence, stalking, pattern of threats, etc.) are entitled to leave from employment to seek medical care or counseling, to obtain services from a victim services organization, to relocate due to the violence, or to participate in any civil or criminal proceedings relating to or resulting from such family violence.
 An employer may require advance notice of not more than 7 days prior to the date such leave is to begin in cases where the employee knows about the need for leave in advance.
 If an employee's need for leave is not foreseeable, an employer may require an employee to give notice of such intention to take leave as soon as practicable.
 This law applies to employers with three or more employees.
 The employer can, but does not have to, limit the leave to 12 days during any calendar year.
 Jury Duty Leave 25 YES An employer cannot discharge, threaten to discharge, coerce, intimidate, or penalize an individual for responding to a jury summons or serving on a jury.
 If an employee serves eight hours of jury duty, that is a legal day's work - the employer cannot require the employee to work in addition to jury service of eight hours or more.
 Full-time employees must be paid regular wages for the first five days (or parts thereof) for jury service.
 Employers can be excused from this requirement because of financial hardship by submitting a written application to the Chief Court Administrator.